CRA Instalment Payments: Interest vs. Penalties

 You will be charged instalment interest if all the following apply:

-• You receive an instalment reminder that shows an amount to pay
+• You received an instalment reminder that shows an amount to pay

-CRA charges instalment interest on all late or insufficient instalment payments.
 Instalment interest is compounded daily at the prescribed interest rate, which can change every three months.
+The rate for the 4th quarter of 2023 is 9%.

-You may have to pay a penalty if your instalment payments are late or less than the required amount.
-The penalty is applied only if your instalment interest charges are more than $1000.
+You will also have to pay a penalty if your instalment interest charges are more than $1000.

 To calculate the penalty, CRA determines which of the following amounts is higher:

-2. If 25% of the interest is higher, you are charged 25% of the instalment interest you would have paid if you had not made instalment payments
+2. 25% of the calculated instalment interest you would have paid if you had not made instalment payments

 CRA subtracts the higher amount from your actual instalment interest charges, and then divides the difference by two and the result is your penalty.